pyeventsourcing/esdbclient/docs/api/appending-events.md

 :::

 The `append_to_stream()` method is idempotent.
-If you call `append_to_stream()` twice with the same event IDs and the same `expected_version` then the second call will succeed idempotently without creating duplicate events.
+If you call `append_to_stream()` twice with the same event IDs and the same `current_version` then the second call will succeed idempotently without creating duplicate events.

 ### Parameters